Heart (band): 1977–1979: Mainstream success and band split

+Promo photo of Heart in 1977.

 In 1977, Mushroom Records ran a full-page advertisement showing the bare-shouldered Wilson sisters (as on the Dreamboat Annie album cover) with the suggestive caption, "It was only our first time!"
 In a July 1977 Rolling Stone cover story, the sisters cited this advertisement as a key reason for their decision to leave Mushroom Records.
 Heart broke its contract with Mushroom and signed a contract with CBS subsidiary Portrait Records, resulting in a prolonged legal battle with Siegel.
 Mushroom released the partly completed Magazine in early 1977, just before Portrait released Little Queen.
 Each company attempted to prevent the other from releasing any Heart music.
-A Seattle court forced Mushroom Records to recall the album so that Heart could remix tracks and add new vocals, and the album was re-released in 1978.
+A court in Seattle forced Mushroom Records to recall the album so that Heart could remix tracks and add new vocals, and the album was re-released in 1978.
 It peaked at number 17 in the US, generating the single "Heartless", which reached number 24 in the charts.
 The album eventually achieved platinum status.